UPDATED APRIL 9, 2026

 If they’re searching for it, that means they want to read it.

-When you’re considering the content your audience wants to see, you should also think about the media that best suits that content and will provide the most value.
+When I’m considering the content your audience wants to see, I also think about the media that best suits that content and will provide the most value.

 For example: